Sheepwash Barn

 Stoke Dry, Rutland

-Elsewhere, aluminium casement windows introduce controlled ventilation and carefully placed framed views.
-Tilt and turn sashes provide practical day-to-day opening, while fixed lights with trickle vents maintain background airflow.
-A shaped pressing detail was incorporated where required, so the window lines respond neatly to the existing form without compromising the slim geometry of the frames.
+To achieve a level threshold without bulky build-ups, flush thresholds were supported with an integrated slot drain along the sliding door line, managing surface water at the perimeter while allowing a seamless floor finish to terraces and gardens.
+Elsewhere, aluminium casement and tilt-and-turn windows provide controlled ventilation and practical opening, with fixed lights and trickle vents maintaining background airflow.
+Where required, shaped pressing details were incorporated so window lines respond neatly to the existing form without compromising the slim geometry of the frames.

 Looking to transform your space?
 Contact us now.